 Arguably this is the most scenic trail in Australia.
 The scenic beauty comes at a cost of a very difficult trail.
-The Eastern and Western Arthurs are a combination of the shear rugged beauty of the steep mountains and constant battle with the weather.
+The Eastern and Western Arthurs are a combination of the sheer rugged beauty of the steep mountains and constant battle with the weather.

-This trail is the most difficult of all the trails mentioned on this list and only suitable for very experienced hikers.
+This trail is the most difficult of all the trails mentioned on this list and is only suitable for very experienced hikers.

 Length and Time: 77km 10-14 days

 Start and Finish: Start at Scotts Peak Dam and finish at Farmhouse Creek